-1. Have the description of the Excitaholic, the chapter "To the Agnostic" and your personal adventures before and after made clear these three pertinent ideas? a.)
-That you are a Chaos Creator and you cannot manage your own life? b.)
-That probably no human power can relieve your addiction to adrenaline or chaos? c.)
+1. Have the description of the Excitaholic, the chapter "To the Agnostic" and my personal adventures before and after made clear these three pertinent ideas? a.)
+That I am a Chaos Creator and cannot manage my own life? b.)
+That probably no human power can relieve my addiction to adrenaline or chaos? c.)
 That God can and will if He is sought?
 Page 60, Paragraph 2 2. a.)
-Are you convinced that your life, run on your will, can hardly be a success?
+Am I convinced that my life, run on my own will, can hardly be a success?
 (The first Requirement for Step Three). b.)
-Are you convinced that your romances, finances, friendships, marriage, career, your life, run on your will, can hardly be a success?
+Am I convinced that my romances, finances, friendships, marriage, career, my life, run on my will, can hardly be a success?
 Page 60, Paragraph 4 3.
-On that basis (running your life on your will) are you almost always in collision with something or somebody, even though your motives are good?
+On that basis (running my life on my will) am I almost always in collision with something or somebody, even though my motives are good?
 Page 60, Paragraph 4 4. a.)
-Have you tried to live by self-propulsion? b.)
-Are you like an actor who wants to run the whole show, are you forever trying to arrange the lights, the ballet, the scenery, and the rest of the players in your own way?
+Have I tried to live by self-propulsion? b.)
+Am I like an actor who wants to run the whole show, am I forever trying to arrange the lights, the ballet, the scenery, and the rest of the players in my own way?
 Page 60, Paragraph 4 5. a.)
-When life doesn't treat you right, do you decide to exert yourself more?
+When life doesn't treat me right, do I decide to exert myself more?

+blame?

+Page 61, Paragraph 6.

+6. Am I not really a self-seeker even when trying to be kind?

+Page 61, Paragraph 1

+7. Have I been a victim of the delusion that I can wrest satisfaction and happiness out of this world if I could only get life arranged to suit myself?

+Page 61, Paragraph 1

+8. Am I not, even in my best moments, a producer of confusion rather than harmony?

+Page 61, Paragraph

+9. Do I believe selfishness and self-centeredness is the root of my troubles?

+Page 62, Paragraph 1

+10. Am I driven by a hundred forms of fear, self-delusion, self-seeking and self-pity?

+Page 62, Paragraph 1

+11. Have I found that at sometime in the past, I have made decisions based on self, which later placed me in the position to be hurt?

+Page 62, Paragraph 1

+12. a.)
+Do I believe my troubles are basically of my own making, and they arise out of me?

 b.)
-Admitting you may be somewhat at fault, are you sure that other people are more to blame?
-Page 61, Paragraph 6.
-6. Are you not really a self-seeker even when trying to be kind?
-Page 61, Paragraph 1 7.
-Have you been a victim of the delusion that you can wrest satisfaction and happiness out of this world if you could only get life arranged to suit yourself?
-Page 61, Paragraph 1 8.
-Are you not, even in your best moments, a producer of confusion rather than harmony?
-Page 61, Paragraph 9.
-Do you believe selfishness and self-centeredness is the root of your troubles?
-Page 62, Paragraph 1 10.
-Are you driven by a hundred forms of fear, self-delusion, self-seeking and self-pity?
-Page 62, Paragraph 1 11.
-Have you found that at sometime in the past, you have made decisions based on self, which later placed you in the position to be hurt?
-Page 62, Paragraph 1 12. a.)
-Do you believe your troubles are basically of your own making, and they arise out of yourself? b.)
-Are you an example of "self-will run riot?" c.)
-If your problems are of your own making, why is this good news?
+Am I an example of "self-will run riot?"

+c.)
+If my problems are of my own making, why is this good news?

+Page 62, Paragraph 2

 13. a.)
-Do you believe, above everything, you must be rid of this selfishness or it will kill you?
+Do I believe, above everything, I must be rid of this selfishness or it will kill me?

 b.)
-Do you agree you cannot do this on your own without God's help?
+Do I agree I cannot do this on my own will?

 Page 62, Paragraph 2

 14. a.)
-Have you had moral and philosophical convictions galore?
+Have I had moral and philosophical convictions galore?

 b.)
-Could you live up to them, even though you would have liked to?
+Could I live up to them, even though I would have liked to?

 c.)
-Can you reduce your self-centeredness by wishing or trying on your own power?
+Can I reduce my self-centeredness by wishing or trying on my own power?

 d.)
-Do you have to have God's help?
+Do I have to have God's help?

 Page 62, Paragraph 2

 15. a.)
-Do you have to quit playing God?
+Do I have to quit playing God?

 b.)
-Does playing God work for you?
+Does playing God work for me?

 Page 62, Paragraph 3

-16. Do you agree that from now on in this drama of life, God's role is going to be the Director; your role is going to be an actor in His play?
+16. Do I agree that from now on in this drama of life, God's role is going to be the Director; my role is going to be an actor in God's play?

 Page 62, Paragraph 3

-17. Are you willing to trust that He will provide what you need, if you keep close to Him and perform His work well?
+17. Am I willing to trust that God will provide what I need, if I keep close to Him and perform His work well?

 Page 63 Paragraph 1

 18. a.)
-Have you really thought about what this means before taking this step, are you sure you are ready?
+Have I really thought about what this means before taking this step, am I sure I am ready?